rfearing/dotfiles/ssh/README.md

 ## Using an SSH config file / Creating Identity Files

-By creating a local configuration file for SSH, you can create shortcuts for servers you frequently access and define more advanced options.
-Additionally, by creating identity files, you can revoke or update a key for a specific server without having to edit the key everywhere else.

-If you haven’t done so yet, create a config file:
+For more advanced options, you can configure keys for servers you regularly visit:

+Create a config file, if not already created:

     $ touch ~/.ssh/config

-To add a host, add the required parameters you’d need to SSH into the server, like `User`, `HostName`, and optionally `IdentityFile`.
+Add your required parameters and optionally an `IdentityFile`, is simply another generated private key, just like our `~/.ssh/id_rsa`.

     Host example_server
          User sparkler
          HostName 23.222.222.2
          IdentityFile ~/.ssh/example/id_rsa

-The `IdentityFile` option above is simply another generated private key, just like our `~/.ssh/id_rsa` key.
-To generate this key in this example, we would have run the following command:
+To generate an `IdentityFile`, run the follow, replacing the `-f` flag with your desired file location.

     $ ssh-keygen -f ~/example/id_rsa -t rsa -b 4096

-The `-f` flag specifies the file location.
-For help with other options, visit this resource on [generating a new SSH key][keygen].

 After saving, you can open a new SSH session to this server by running this command: